 9. Failing to Shop for the Best Line

 Having access to bet at multiple sportsbooks gives you a better chance to have long-term success.
 Why?
-Every point matters.
+Every point and cent matters.

 Where to Bet on Sports: Best Legal Sportsbooks

 Now that you have a better understanding some mistakes to avoid, where should you be looking to place your wagers?
 The short answer: The sportsbook with the most advantageous odds, as discussed above.